Mother Nature knows what she’s doing and treats wastewater herself; it’s called self-purification.

-- Choose a designer to obtain a site analysis.
+- Choose a septic system designer to obtain a percolation test.
 (A soil test analysis done by a technologist or an engineer.)

 - Upon receipt of the study, discuss with the designer the types of facilities that suit your needs.